ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

-To model the cardiac action potential in Purkinje fibres (a cardiac cell specialised for rapid conduction from the atrio-ventricular node to the apical ventricular myocardial tissue), Noble [9] proposed two potassium channels (one of these being the inwardly rectifying potassium channel described above and the other called the delayed potassium channel), one sodium channel (very similar to the HH neuronal sodium channel) and one leakage channel (also similar to the HH one).
+To model the cardiac action potential in Purkinje fibres (a cardiac cell specialised for rapid conduction from the atrio-ventricular node to the apical ventricular myocardial tissue), Noble [12] proposed two potassium channels (one of these being the inwardly rectifying potassium channel described above and the other called the delayed potassium channel), one sodium channel (very similar to the HH neuronal sodium channel) and one leakage channel (also similar to the HH one).

-The equations for these are as follows: (as for the HH model, time is in ms, all conductances are in mS, all voltages are in mV and all currents are in nA).
+The equations for these are as follows: (as for the HH model, time is in ms, voltages are in mV, concentrations are in mM, conductances are in mS, currents are in µA and capacitance is in µF).

 ***Inward rectifying*** :math:`\mathbf{i}_{\mathbf{K}\mathbf{1}}`
 ***potassium channel** (voltage dependent only)*